How to Lighten Your Hair Color Naturally

 - 1 cup of vinegar (250 ml) (optional)

-To make the honey thinner, it must be diluted before you start.
-Keep in mind that the thicker it is, the stickier it will be and the harder it will be to get off your hair.
+To make the honey thinner, you have to dilute it before you start with the treatment.
+Keep in mind that the thicker it is, the stickier it’ll be and so, harder to get off your hair.